Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 Can I see a loan agreement sample?

 Once you apply for a loan and you are approved, the lender will send you a copy of the loan agreement before you proceed.
 This includes all the important details, e.g. loan amount, interest rate, fees, repayment schedule, and terms.
-Make sure to review everything carefully before signing.
+Make sure to read everything carefully before signing.

 What are your repayment options?